sreyfe/personal_site/_posts/2024-07-17-freud-genesis-41.md

 thought.
 Reading these essays feels a little like reading (forgive the comparison)
 Däniken: you can't really believe these fantastic claims about the secret origins of the world we live in, but you're glad to be along for the ride, and maybe there's a little bit of truth in there somewhere...
+Or, perhaps to offend in the other direction, Freud has written a sort of psychoanalytic Midrash which uses biblical and historical scholarship, along with the Hebrew Bible itself, as building blocks.
+Read as a parable, its shaky claim to historical truth becomes less important.

 For textual support, Freud resorts to the work of Ed.
 Sellin, and *Mose und seine Bedeutung für die israelitisch-jüdische Religionsgeschichte* (1922) in particular.
 I haven't read